otrack/cloud-computing-infrastructures/scaling/README.md

 Then, we create a Docker file to containerize it and use Kubernetes to deploy it.
 Further, we study the performance of this service  when emulating several clients.
 In a last step, we scale-up the service, adding more containers to handle a higher load and observe how the system responds.

+*Note.*
+This practical assumes that you know the basics of Kubernetes and have a cluster at your disposal with `kubectl` properly set-up.
+Before you start, you should make a copy of this file as well as the accompagning sources, using the `git clone https://github.com/otrack/cloud-computing-hands-on` command

 ## 1. The Pdfmagic service [40']